openedx/edx-documentation/en_us/shared/students/SFD_introduction.rst

 For more information, see the following topics.

+* :ref:`Getting Started_account` - Provides information about setting up your
+  user account on an edX website and the edX Demo course.
 * :ref:`SFD Dashboard Settings Profile` - Provides an overview of the learner dashboard and includes information about how to change account settings and create a profile.